largehappygroup/Testing_Education/README.md

-# CS 4278/5278: Homework #4 — Instructions
+# CS xxxx: Homework #x — Instructions

-Homework Assignment #4 consists of two tasks: (1) MarsRover and (2) BowlingScoreKeeper.
+ This homework consists of two tasks: (1) MarsRover and (2) BowlingScoreKeeper.

 #### Table of Contents
 * [Important Notes](#important-notes)